park78951/MemoryGame-SsangQ/README.md

 # MemoryGame-SsangQ
-This is t the memory game for Udacity Project
+This is the memory game for Udacity Project